 Managing the volume of content required

-There is a profound difference between buying content in bulk and writing content in bulk.
-Most startups do not initially grasp how much content they need to produce.
+There’s a profound difference between buying content in bulk and writing content in bulk.
+Most startups don’t initially grasp how much content they need to produce, and they risk prioritizing quantity over quality.

-The value of newsletters, case studies, white papers, blogs, press releases, informational articles and social media begin to diminish simply because startups cannot publish content fast enough to meet demand.
-An expert writer working for a managed content provider can write several different content formats in a matter of hours, not days.
+The value of newsletters, case studies, white papers, blogs, press releases, informational articles and social media posts begins to diminish simply because startups can’t publish content fast enough to meet demand.
+An expert writer working for a managed content provider can write several different content formats in a matter of days, not weeks or even months.

 Supporting strategy development

-Similarly, due to volume constraints, startups often have a difficult time with strategy development.
+Similarly, due to volume constraints, startups often have a difficult time with strategy development or even take too long to create an effective strategy.
 For instance, a startup can purchase a dozen articles from a content farm, set them to publish automatically via WordPress and monitor how the content fares in the wild.

-But after the first few articles have been published, it often becomes painfully clear that something is missing.
-The price seemed right, and the editorial calendar appeared sound.
-But the content did not perform.
-Managed content providers help startups avoid this issue by developing content strategy in depth.
+However, after the first few articles have been published, it often becomes painfully clear that something is missing.
+The price seemed right and the editorial calendar appeared sound, but the content didn’t perform and resulted in a negative ROI.
+Managed content providers help startups avoid this issue by developing an in-depth content strategy.

 Wasting opportunities for content optimization

 The opposite scenario happens, too.
-A startup can publish its own content and see good results, but without thorough planning and follow-through after publication, it might never notice that white papers are driving more sales than posts on the company blog.
-An experienced professional content provider can avoid these wasted opportunities by analyzing the success of each type of content to establish its value to the overall marketing strategy.
+A startup can publish its own content and see good results, but without thorough planning and follow-through after publication, the startup might never notice that white papers are driving more sales than posts on the company blog.
+An experienced content provider can avoid these wasted opportunities by analyzing the success of each type of content to establish its value in the overall marketing strategy.
+With robust content marketing solutions, a content marketing platform like Tempesta Media can ensure your content is not only performing well but is also optimized for your unique company in your specific industry.
+Additionally, a content marketing provider can create a strategy that will scale as you do, ensuring your program adapts to your ongoing needs.